 We surveyed habitat characteristics within each plot during the summer and fall of 2016 (August 22 to November 4).
 We measured vegetation cover at three to five subplots within each plot.
 One subplot was located in the center of each plot, with four more located half way to each of the four plot corners.
 Subplots that were located within lakes or wetlands were not surveyed.

-Habitat covariates were measured at varying scales.
+Habitat covariates were measured at different scales.
 Understory vegetation was evaluated at the one-meter subplot-level by category.
 The categories included: number of woody stems (i.e., shrubby species < 0.5 m tall), graminoid cover, (sub-classified based by growth form as bunchgrass or non-bunchgrass) and the number of blazing star stems.
 Litter depth was defined as the depth from the top of the leaf litter to the beginning of the mineral soil.

 We classified overstory habitat by canopy cover and number of open-grown oaks.
 We evaluated canopy cover based on the effective area visible from each subplot center with a densitometer, and counted all open-grown oaks visible from each survey point.
-Open oaks were defined by spreading, symmetrical and well-developed canopies that had visibly grown without the interference of nearby trees.
+Open oaks were defined by spreading, symmetrical and well-developed canopies that had grown without the apparent interference of nearby trees.
 Habitat values were averaged over the entire plot.

 Statistical Analysis

-Our general modeling approach used state-space abundance models, which are particularly useful for modeling field data on rare or cryptic species because they allow for modeling both the parameter of interest (in this case, abundance) and the observation error that is often inherent in field surveys (Dail and Madsen 2011, Hostetler and Chandler 2015).
-Though very similar to its predecessor, the Hostetler variant specifically addresses the excess-zeroes that often result from field surveys of rare species by incorporating the flexibility to model data with negative binomial and zero-inflated Poisson distributions in addition to the default Poisson.
+Our general modeling approach used state-space abundance models (also known as N-mixture models; Royle 2004), which are particularly useful for modeling field data on rare or cryptic species because they allow for modeling both the parameter of interest (in this case, abundance) and the observation error that is often inherent in field surveys (Dail and Madsen 2011, Hostetler and Chandler 2015).
+Though very similar to its predecessor, the Hostetler variant specifically addresses the excess-zeroes that often result from field surveys of rare species by incorporating the flexibility to model data with negative binomial and zero-inflated Poisson distributions in addition to the default Poisson distribution typically employed in N-mixture models (Royle 2004).
 State-space abundance models rely on repeated observations from the same location to evaluate three conditionally related elements; initial abundance, abundance at subsequent time periods, and the detection process.
-Although the evaluation of factors that influence a species’ detection probability may not be a primary goal of many studies, its inclusion in the process allows for inference about the proportion of null observations (i.e., failures to detect the species of interest) that are true absences versus those that are due to a failure to detect an individual that was actually present during the survey.
+Although the evaluation of factors that influence a species’ detection probability may not be a primary goal of many studies, its inclusion in the process allows for inference about the proportion of null observations (i.e., failures to detect the species of interest when it was actually present during the survey), as well as systematic undercounting that occurs when surveyed organisms are mobile or cryptic.

-The models developed by Dail and Madsen (2011) and Hostetler and Chandler (2015) build on the N-mixture abundance models originally proposed by Royle (2014 XX), but also allow for population dynamics between primary survey periods (e.g., years), specifically for metapopulation dynamics such as recruitment and survival.
+The models developed by Dail and Madsen (2011) and Hostetler and Chandler (2015) build on the N-mixture abundance models originally proposed by Royle (2004 XX) by allowing population size to change between primary survey periods (e.g., years), specifically for metapopulation dynamics such as recruitment and survival.
 We included these dynamics without covariates, because while a two-year study is not sufficient to examine factors that are driving recruitment and survival directly, it would have been erroneous to assume closure across seasons.
 In addition to population closure within primary survey periods, other important assumptions of this class of models include constant detection probability across the study system (unless explained by observation variables), and equal abundance across the study system (unless explained by state variables).

-Assuming that Nh,t is the true abundance in plot h in survey year t, we can account for Nh,1 (initial plot-level abundance) with a Poisson process, a negative binomial process or a zero-inflated process:
+Assuming that Nh,t is the true abundance in plot h in survey year t, we can account for Nh,1 (initial plot-level abundance) with a Poisson process, a negative binomial (NB) process, or a zero-inflated process:

-Nh,1~Poisλh
+Nh,1~Poisλh (eq1)